 At Gasthof zur Gemutlichkeit in Minneapolis, Adam ate a meter-long bratwurst with sides.
 He also visited Rack Shack BBQ in Burnsville for The Hobo – meat, potatoes and side dishes all in one skillet – and Tin Cup’s in St. Paul for its Lucifer Challenge: two Juicy Lucy burgers with two pounds of fries.

 On his “Heartland” episode, Anthony Bourdain spent time with chef Doug Flicker at Piccolo in south Minneapolis, which serves seasonal and artfully presented small plates.
 Flicker has been nominated for a James Beard Award for Best Chef: Midwest.

 This new Food Network cooking show stars chef Amy Thielen, and is filmed in her cabin kitchen in north-central Minnesota.
 She grew up in Park Rapids and worked under renowned chefs Daniel Boulud and Jean-Georges Vongerichten in New York City before returning to her home state.
-Catch her show on Saturday mornings at 9:30 CT.
+Catch her show on Sunday mornings.

 The 11th season of this Emmy-winning Bravo show featured a chef from the Twin Cities for the first time.
-Sara Johannes is the executive chef at Shoyu at the Minneapolis-St. Paul Airport, a modern Japanese noodle and sushi shop.
+Sara Johannes is the executive chef at Shoyu at the Minneapolis-St. Paul Airport, a modern Japanese noodle and sushi shop (pictured).